The museum has significantly improves its exhibits as an interactive, informative, and family friendly learning experience. Come sea what's new!

 (Captain Ahab, Moby Dick, Chapter 36)

 Highlights of the collection include New York State’s only fully-equipped 19th century whaleboat with original gear, and one of the notable scrimshaw collections in the northeast.
 Find out what ambergris is, smell cooking blubber, see ship models, explore artifacts and tools used by whalers, stand under a sperm whale jaw, see a meticulously-crafted diorama of Cold Spring Harbor in 1850, and see whale bones up close, such as a giant rib.
+Pretend you're aboard a whaler in our new immersive space, If I Were a Whaler.

 Our Family Workshop is full of toys, puzzles, and games (when there is not a program or party taking place).
 Themed scavenger hunts (no extra cost) are given to our young visitors at the front desk.